Aditya-2403-nitk/WEB-AMES/README.md

 A simple responsive webpage for AMES club.
 Built using HTML and CSS.<br>
 <b>#Features</b> <br>
 - Club title and logo <br>
-- About section <br>
+- About section in the page <br>
 - List of upcoming events <br>
-- Responsive layout for mobile and desktop <br>
+- Responsive layout for mobile and desktop<br>